sonusathyadas/python-on-azure/Readme.md

 9) Once the deployment is completed, you can navigate to the Web App URL to view the contact manager application.

     ![Application](images/app1.png)

-> [!NOTE]
-> Each `services.Add{SERVICE_NAME}` extension method adds (and potentially configures) services.
-For example, `services.AddMvc()` adds the services Razor Pages and MVC require.
-We recommended that apps follow this convention.
-Place extension methods in the [Microsoft.Extensions.DependencyInjection](/dotnet/api/microsoft.extensions.dependencyinjection) namespace to encapsulate groups of service registrations.